Complex and Adaptive Dynamical Systems: A Primer: Scale-Free Graphs

-Older nodes, i.e.\ those with smaller $t_i$, increase their connectivity faster than the younger vertices, {\it viz} those with bigger $t_i$, see Fig.\ \ref{networks1_prop_distribution}.
-For social networks this mechanism is dubbed the ``rich-gets-richer'' phenomenon.
+\runinhead{Adding Times} {Equation} (\ref{networks1_dot_k}) can be easily solved taking into account that every vertex $i$ is characterized by the time $t_i=N_i-m_0$ {that} it was added to the system with $m=k_i(t_i)$ initial links: Older nodes, i.e.\ those with smaller $t_i$, increase their connectivity faster than the younger vertices, viz those with bigger $t_i$, see Fig.~\ref{networks1_prop_distribution}.
+For social networks this mechanism is dubbed the rich-gets-richer phenomenon.